 - The Ascent

 We've also broken down the types of enhancements that you should expect from optimized games below, with examples from Xbox studios.

 Although there's a lot of chat about 8K resolutions being the thing for the next-generation consoles, the Xbox Series X Optimized promise is for the games with that badge to run at true 4K resolution.
 It's worth noting that most Xbox One X Enhanced games also run at 4K, so this should basically be the standard from now on.
 Additionally, Xbox is targeting 60 FPS at 4K resolutions across all games, although real-world performance remains to be seen.

 Framerates of up to 120fps

-Having experienced raytracing via Nvidia RTX graphics cards on PC, it's safe to say that this technology really does improve the realism and vibrancy of the reflections and water in your gameplay.
-Adding such support to Xbox Series X Optimized games will make a huge difference to the way you visually experience them on the next-gen console, so if you haven't experience raytracing yet, it's time to get excited.
+Having experienced DirectX Raytracing via Nvidia RTX graphics cards on PC, it's safe to say that this technology really does improve the realism and vibrancy of elements like reflections, water, lightning, directional audio and more.
+Adding Raytracing support to Xbox Series X Optimized games will make a huge difference to the way they look on the next-gen console, so if you haven't experienced Raytracing yet, it's time to get excited.

-Superfast load times
+Super fast load times

 Nobody likes to wait, do they?
-Well, it seems like ultimately improving loading times is the big push for next-gen games, so it's not a huge surprise that there's a push for all of the Xbox Series X Optimized titles to take advantage of the improvements the next-gen loading speeds.
+Fortunately, it seems like cutting loading times is the big thing for next-gen games, so it's not a huge surprise that there's a push for all of Xbox Series X Optimized titles to take advantage of next-gen loading speeds.